The Vortex has been at the cutting edge of jazz for some time. “Jazz” in its widest sense. This is in part back to its history.

-Vortex began nearly 30 years ago as the brainchild of former taxi driver David Mossman and his business partner Irving Kinnersley.
+Vortex began over 30 years ago as the brainchild of former taxi driver David Mossman and his business partner Irving Kinnersley.
 Since its inception the club has served as a vital hub for the local artistic community and as a beacon for visiting artists from all over the UK and abroad.
 But in that time we’ve also come a long way and a lot has changed.
-When Vortex first opened its doors in 1984 it was an art gallery on Church Street, Stoke Newington.
+When the Vortex first opened its doors in 1984 it was an art gallery on Church Street, Stoke Newington.

 Not too long after, David and Irving decided to add a café downstairs providing a space for people to meet and exchange ideas, and to help with the costs of keeping the place running.